enyijiang/enyijiang.github.io/_pages/cv.md

 Miscellaneous
 ======
+My favorite quote: **Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
+Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.
+(Romans 12:2 NIV)**

 Worship team leader @ [ICCF](https://iccfer.com/).
 Part-time piano player (record piano version of Christian/Pop music).
-Write kinds of stuff from time to time. :)
+Write kinds of stuff from time to time.

 [[Music Radio (no longer updated)](https://music.163.com/#/djradio?id=960850566)] [[Random Poems](https://enyijiang.web.illinois.edu/)]